corda/corda-docs/content/en/docs/corda-enterprise/4.6/database-management-tool.md

 The database management tool is for production databases only.
 H2 databases cannot be upgraded using the Database Management tool.
 {{< /note >}}

+## Options

+* `-v, --verbose, --log-to-console`: If set, prints logging to the console as well as to a file.
+* `--logging-level=<loggingLevel>`: Enable logging at this level and higher.
+    * Possible values: ERROR, WARN, INFO, DEBUG, TRACE
+    * Default: INFO
+* `--config-obfuscation-passphrase[=<cliPassphrase>]`: The passphrase used in the key derivation function when generating an AES key.
+* `--config-obfuscation-seed[=<cliSeed>]`: The seed used in the key derivation function to create a salt
+* `-h, --help`: Show this help message and exit.
+* `-V, --version`: Print version information and exit.

+## Commands:

+* `dry-run` Output the database migration to the specified output file.
+* `execute-migration` Run the database migration on the configured database.
+* `sync-app-schemas` Update the migration change log for all available CorDapps.
+When the tool runs with this sub-command against a node, the node will add entries to the Liquibase changelog for any CorDapp custom schema migrations that are available in the cordapps node folder and are not already present in the change log.
+* `create-migration-sql-for-cordapp` Create migration files for a CorDapp.
+* `release-lock` Releases whatever locks are on the database change log table, in case shutdown failed.
+* `install-shell-extensions` Install alias and autocompletion for bash and zsh.

+## Allow obfuscated passwords

+The DB Tool must be able to de-obfuscate the obfuscated fields.
+The following command line options are provided for setting the passphrase and seed if necessary.

+* `--config-obfuscation-passphrase`.
+* `--config-obfuscation-seed`.

-## Executing a dry run of the SQL migration scripts
+## Execute a dry run of the SQL migration scripts

 The `dry-run` subcommand can be used to output the database migration to the specified output file or to the console.
-The output directory is the one specified by the `--base-directory` parameter.
+The output file is created relative to the current working directory.

 Usage: